 Also, I noted you can use heavy cream OR milk.
 I like to use heavy cream, because, well, it’s creamier.
 But it IS thicker, so if you use milk in its place, you won’t need a much.
 The trick when making frosting is to add liquid slowly.
 You can always add more, but you can never take it out.
 Also, it depends on how stiff you want your frosting to be!
 It’s not difficult at all, just trust yourself!

-What can I use this Buttercream Frosting on?
+What Can I use this Perfect Buttercream Frosting on?

 - Perfect Chocolate Cake

 - Whoopie Pie Cake

 - Strawberry Pop Tart Cake